Landvik Municipality

-Landvik is a former municipality in the old Aust-Agder county in Norway.
-The 223.1 km2 municipality existed from 1838 until its dissolution in 1971.
-The municipality's area is now located in the western and central part of the present-day municipality of Grimstad.
-The administrative centre was the village of Roresanden, just up the hill from the Landvik Church.
-Other villages in Landvik include Molland, Reddal, Skiftenes, Tjore, and Østerhus.
-Today, the name Landvik is still used to designate the westernmost part of the municipality of Grimstad, near the Prestegårdskogen housing development.
+Landvik is a former municipality in the old Aust-Agder county, Norway.
+The 243.5 km2 municipality existed from 1838 until its dissolution in 1971.
+The area is now part of Grimstad Municipality in the traditional district of Østre Agder in Agder county.
+The administrative centre was the village of Roresand, just up the hill from Landvik Church.
+Other villages in the municipality included Molland, Reddal, Skiftenes, Tjore, and Østerhus.
+Today, the name "Landvik" is still used to designate the part of Grimstad Municipality from the Prestegårdskogen housing development and westwards.